0x646e78/0x646e78.github.io/_posts/2022-02-09-container-maturity-model.markdown

 Perhaps you're a security engineer or an engineering lead in an organisation.
 You're cloud-first, shipping most things in containers.
 Like many in this position you may have more than a suspician that your container ecosystem lacks security features, that there are various risks and that there is a potential need to uplift.
 But it's also a large subject area to address narrowly, there is a lot of complexity.

 How can you effectively build a business case and determine your priorities within such a large, complex set of systems and practices?
 For support I like to draw from a public model or framework, others in the industry have given input based on their experience and situations they have faced, and often showing a precedent of 'industry practice' will be of great help.

+I have uploaded the resultant sheet as an ODS to [this repo.][CSMM] I'll aim to update this to somewhere collaborative such as Google Sheets in coming days.

 Enter Capability Maturity Models
 ---